Pecos County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: You will likely be required to maintain SR-22 insurance for a period of time after your license is reinstated.
+• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a period of two years following your conviction.

-• Classes/Programs That Must Be Completed: The court may order you to complete DUI education classes, alcohol awareness programs, or community service as part of your sentence.
+• Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or alcohol awareness course as a condition of reinstating your license.

 Special Programs